 Our goal is to help you successfully breastfeed your baby before you go home from the hospital.
 To help you succeed, we recommend the following:

-• This is an important time for you and your baby to establish a wonderful breastfeeding relationship.
-It is ok to ask your visitors to step out of the room.
+- This is an important time for you and your baby to establish a wonderful breastfeeding relationship.
+It is okay to ask your visitors to step out of the room.

 Please ask your nurse or the lactation consultant for assistance in verifying proper latch and positioning.